Topics Map > Event Resources

 Asynchronous discussions

-Asynchronous discussions are a nearly ubiquitous strategy used to enhance learning through interaction in online courses.
+Asynchronous discussions are a nearly ubiquitous strategy to enhance learning through interaction in online courses.
 There are many ways to approach asynchronous discussions, but here are a few key tips:

 - Keep them small.
 Limit discussion groups to about 5-7 students to allow for relationships to develop and discussions to deepen.